2. Generator Console

 A modal will then appear, requesting a filename to be provided.
 Once done, the configuration will be saved locally to the user's machine, and is ready to be applied in a network.

 During the process of activating templates, there may arise moments where conflicts within the configuration state occur.
-For example, this can happen if the same variable is defined twice in two separate templates or if a variable is referenced in a Configuration Snippet but is never defined.
+For example, this can happen if the same global variable is defined twice in two separate templates or if a variable is referenced in a Configuration Snippet but is never defined.

 In the event of an error, an Active Alert is generated to warn users of the issue.
 Active Alerts are consolidated into a single container at the top of the Generator Console.
 As alerts are resolved they will automatically be removed from the list.
 And when all alerts are resolved, the container itself will disappear.